 Loyola University Maryland's Newcastle Center

 Students are able to study at the Center for one semester or a full academic year.
-Loyola University Maryland awards credit (2.5 or 5) for all modules taken at Newcastle University.
+Loyola University Maryland awards credit (see info below) for all modules taken at Newcastle University.

-An academic year is divided into two semesters: semester one begins in September and ends in January.
-Semester two runs from January to mid-June.
+An academic year is divided into two semesters: Semester One begins in September and ends in January.
+Semester Two runs from January to mid-June.

 When students have completed their period of study at Newcastle, they will receive a Loyola University Maryland transcript stating the Newcastle modules studied, the Loyola equivalent credits earned, and the Loyola equivalent grade awarded.
 The credits will be transferred back to Loyola with U.S. credit equivalent.
 Students will receive 5 Loyola credits for 20 Newcastle credits and 2.5 Loyola credits for 10 Newcastle credits for a total of 15 Loyola credits per semester.

 A Loyola University Maryland transcript will not automatically be sent to the home institution.
 It is the responsibility of the student to request a transcript from the Loyola University Maryland records office once a semester at the Loyola Center has been completed.
 Please keep in mind that it could take 8-12 weeks after the exam period has ended to send a Loyola University Maryland transcript to the student's home institution.

 Please contact Fairfield University Office of Study Abroad for a conversation about this Program.

 You can also visit Loyola's Newcastle program website https://www.loyola.edu/department/international-programs/locations/programs/newcastle